nextcloud/news/README.md

 ### Git (development version)
 * The master branch will always be stable in conjunction with the latest master branch from ownCloud
-* Clone the **News** app into the **/var/www/owncloud/apps/** directory:
+* In your terminal go into the **owncloud/apps/** directory and then run the following command:

 	git clone https://github.com/owncloud/news.git

-* If the app fails to install, add this at the bottom of the file **config/config.php**:

-	  $CONFIG["appcodechecker"] = false;

 * Activate the **News** app in the apps menu

-* [Set up ownCloud Background Jobs](http://doc.owncloud.org/server/7.0/admin_manual/configuration/background_jobs.html) to enable feed updates.
-A recommended timespan for feed updates is 15-30 Minutes.

-To update the News app use:
+To update the News app use change into the **owncloud/apps/news/** directory using your terminal and then run:

-    cd /var/www/owncloud/apps/news
     git pull --rebase origin master

 ## Performance Notices
 * Use MySQL or PostgreSQL for better database performance